 My compressor had been working fine except a bit sluggish coming on at times during this cold weather we’ve had here in S.W.
 Michigan.
 Now it won’t start.
 I bought it new and it hasn’t had heavy usage.

-I am uncertain how to remove the pressure switch housing (plastic cover) to get to the point where the wires connect and go to motor and capacitor.
-So I can check current there.
-There appears to be continuity on the large white capacitor on top of the armature area of the motor whether the switch is on or not if that is of an concern as it relates to starting the motor.
+I am uncertain how to remove the pressure switch housing (plastic cover) to get to the point where the wires connect and go to the motor and capacitor.
+So I can check the current there.
+There appears to be continuity on the large white capacitor on top of the armature area of the motor whether the switch is on or not that is of concern as it relates to starting the motor.

 Easy way to check current:

-Get a set of heavy duty plug/sockets.
+Get a set of heavy-duty plug/sockets.

-Use 10 or 12 gauge wire about six or eight inches long and make a short “extension” cord, but break out the black hot lead (or either one in a 220v set up).
-Put your clamp style ammeter on that.
+Use 10 or 12-gauge wire about six or eight inches long and make a short “extension” cord, but break out the black hot lead (or either one in a 220v set up).
+Put your clamp-style ammeter on that.

 Typically, the cover on the pressure switch is just a single captive screw at one end of the cover. the cover just flips off when that is fully loosened.

-A manual is available on-line in PDF format.
+A manual is available online in PDF format.